Cory Booker: Gaza war

 In August 2025, Booker was in a minority of Senate Democrats that voted against an effort led by Bernie Sanders to block the sale of military arms to Israel in response to rising death tolls from the Gaza war and restrictions on humanitarian aid resulting in severe starvation.
 He consistently voted for arms sales to Israel and against Sanders's resolutions to condition military aid to Israel amid the Gaza Strip famine and humanitarian crisis, saying it "would restrict our country's ability to provide future security guarantees without achieving the goal of ending this war now or increasing vital humanitarian aid".

 Relationship with AIPAC

-In 2019, Booker said that he and the president of the pro-Israel lobby AIPAC "talk often" and "text message back and forth like teenagers".
+In 2019, Booker said that he and the president of the pro-Israel lobby group AIPAC "talk often" and "text message back and forth like teenagers".
 In the same year, he told an AIPAC audience, "We need leadership in both parties that is about uniting Americans around a common cause.
 And what greater tradition has there been in America, going back to the founding of Israel that we have common cause with the state of Israel.
 We have a common cause, and they are our allies".
 He has received approximately $800,000 from AIPAC, and has said that he attended AIPAC conferences "well before I knew that one day I would be [a senator]".

+In March 2026, Booker said he would not accept donations from AIPAC.